CNURobotics/chris_turtlebot_flexible_navigation/README.md

  There are several options; choose one:

+ `roslaunch chris_turtlebot_navigation fake_creech_sim.launch`
+  * This launches a fake localization with the Creech world map
+  * Localization assumes ground truth from the simulation

  `roslaunch chris_turtlebot_navigation fake_localization_demo.launch`
-  * This launches a fake localization with empty mapping
+  * This launches a fake localization with a defined map  (default: CHRIS_TURTLEBOT_MAP_FILE environment variable is empty map)
+  * Localization assumes ground truth from the simulation

  `roslaunch chris_turtlebot_navigation amcl*.launch`
   * AMCL uses Adaptive Monte Carlo Localization with respect to a known map
-  * Use the launch file with map corresponding to the Gazebo world (maps are located in common chris_world_models package)
+  * Uses the launch file with a map corresponding to the Gazebo world (maps are located in common chris_world_models package)
-  * For Creech world use `roslaunch chris_turtlebot_navigation amcl_creech_world.launch`
+  * For example, to launch with the Creech world map use `roslaunch chris_turtlebot_navigation amcl_creech_world.launch`

   `roslaunch chris_turtlebot_navigation gmapping_demo.launch`